Kdrummmond625/Matchem/PROPOSAL.md

 		- Allow appropiate player input for selecting icons

-        - Check for correct pair clear from board
+        - Check for correct pair

-        - Update the board display after each turn
+        - Remove pair and update the board display after each turn

-        - Reduce the turn counter and check for game completion conditions
+        - Increase the turn counter and check for game completion conditions
 			- End game 0 turns remaing
 			- Board is cleared